-- A. The provisions of this Protective Order and Discovery Order apply to this Docket. - B. Electronic service shall be used in this proceeding, including this Order.
-This Order is procedural and constitutes non-final agency action.
-14
+- The Procedural Schedule set forth in Paragraph 5 is adopted. Α. - B. The provisions of this Protective Order and Discovery Order apply to this Docket. - Electronic service shall be used in this proceeding, including this Order.
+This Order C. is procedural and constitutes non-final agency action.14